Imperial Chinese Navy: Successors

-After the Xinhai Revolution in 1911 and the establishment of the Republic of China in 1912, the Imperial Chinese Navy was replaced by the Republic of China Navy.
-The People's Liberation Army Navy was established in early 1949 by the Communist Party of China, and after the establishment of the People's Republic of China later that year became the main navy of China.
+After the 1911 Revolution and the establishment of the Republic of China in 1912, the Imperial Chinese Navy was replaced by the Republic of China Navy.
+The People's Liberation Army Navy was established in early 1949 by the Chinese Communist Party, and after the establishment of the People's Republic of China later that year, became the main navy of China.